ericmwalk/weblog.lol/weblog/2016/02/2016-02-15_sometimes-you-have.md

 ---
+title: "Sometimes you have to ask"
 publish: "true"
 date: 2016-02-15 14:03:48
 tags: blogging101
 url: https://ericmwalk.blog/2016/02/15/sometimes-you-have.html
 ---

-# Sometimes you have to ask

 I am not one of those people to ask others for things.
 Specifically, in my career I am good at what I do but when I want to make a role change or find out about an opportunity from someone I end up dragging my feet and most of the time miss out on the opportunity.
 I tried to do better over the past couple of years but still it is something I am uncomfortable confronting people about.
 However, for those times that I have stuck my neck on the line it has been worth it even if it didn't end as I would ultimately hope but, at least, I didn't have to think I just missed out.